vkeerthivikram/octodex-downloader-python/README.md

 ## Installation

+Follow these steps to get the project up and running:

-1. Clone the repository:
+1. **Clone the repository**:
    ```bash
    git clone https://github.com/yourusername/octodex-downloader-python.git
    ```
-2. Navigate to the project directory:
+2. **Navigate to the project directory**:
    ```bash
    cd octodex-downloader-python
    ```
-3. Install the required packages:
+3. **Install the required packages**:
    ```bash
    pip install -r requirements.txt
    ```

 ## Usage

-Run the script to download images:
+To download images, simply run the script:

 ```bash
 python downloader.py
 ```

-The script will create an 'octodex_images' directory and save the downloaded images there.
+The script will create an `octodex_images` directory and save all downloaded images there.

 ## Contributing

-Feel free to submit issues or pull requests for improvements.
+Contributions are welcome!
+Feel free to submit issues or pull requests to enhance the project.

 ## License